-You’ll need a pair that’s stable, firm and grips well.
-Most importantly, you’ll need a pair that resists the motion of the belt passively as you run Unless you’re only planning to power walk on the treadmill, ultra-soft shoes are not a good choice.
+You’ll need a stable, firm pair and grips well.
+Most importantly, you’ll need a pair that resists the motion of the belt passively as you run.
+Unless you’re only planning to power walk on the treadmill, ultra-soft shoes are not a good choice.

 Also, keep in mind that shoes that are designed for treadmill running can also be used on the open road.

 The Ideal Pace For C25K Treadmill Training

 As for running speed, the rule of thumb is to stick to a conversational pace—a pace in which you can still carry a conversation while you run without much trouble.

 Slow down if you find yourself panting for air and unable to carry on a conversation.
 Take as many walk breaks as possible for as long as you have to.

 As a guide, shoot for a running speed of around 6 to 8 km.

 Don’t worry if the pace feels too slow.